Hospitality Industry

 The goal is simple: match guest needs with the right room.
 For example, a solo business traveler’s priorities differ vastly from those of a family on vacation.
 Hotels design room types to meet these varied demands, balancing affordability with premium options.

 From an operational standpoint, room types also underpin inventory management and dynamic pricing.
-Typically, standard rooms make up the bulk of a hotel’s inventory—often 50-70%—while suites and specialty rooms, though fewer, command higher rates and cater to niche market segments.
+Typically, standard rooms make up the bulk of a hotel’s inventory, often 50-70%, while suites and specialty rooms, though fewer, command higher rates and cater to niche market segments.

 Over the years, classification systems have evolved beyond the traditional single/double distinctions.
 Today’s hotels incorporate accessibility features, technology amenities, and lifestyle-focused designs.
-Major chains often juggle a dozen or more distinct room types at flagship properties, leveraging granular segmentation to boost guest satisfaction and optimize revenue.
+Major chains often juggle a dozen or more distinct room types at flagship properties, using granular segmentation to boost guest satisfaction and optimize revenue.

 Hotel room types by occupancy